 ARE THERE POLAR BEARS IN ICELAND?

-Polar bears are identified as the only bear species classified as marine mammals, as they spend most of their lives on the sea, and largely seen inhabiting at the Arctic circle, sourcing for their food in the Arctic ocean and dwelling by it.
+Polar bears are identified as the only bear species classified as marine mammals, as they spend most of their lives on the sea, and are largely seen inhabiting at the Arctic circle, sourcing their food in the Arctic Ocean and dwelling by it.

 Iceland is an island located between North America and mainland Europe.
 Reykjavik tours are world famous, so you wil experience bears there.
 It is a European country, and it lies below the Arctic Circle between latitude 64 and 66 degrees north which puts a distance of about 1,904km between Iceland and the polar bears in the Arctic ocean.
-Polar bears aren’t known natives of Iceland like the Arctic fox, mice, rats, rabbits, minks and reindeer, but they’ve been known to occasionally drift to Iceland on ice floes or iceberg.
+Polar bears aren’t known natives of Iceland like the Arctic fox, mice, rats, rabbits, minks, and reindeer, but they’ve been known to occasionally drift to Iceland on ice floes or icebergs.

-Polar bears are known to rely on the sea ice to search for their food, but long melting seasons as a result of climate change makes sea ice forming come late in some seasons, causing the ice to break up earlier into the year.
+Polar bears are known to rely on the sea ice to search for their food, but long melting seasons as a result of climate change make sea ice forming come late in some seasons, causing the ice to break up earlier in the year.
 The polar bear species is one of the first few species to be identified to become threatened by anthropogenic climate change.
-Over the years, polar bears have had a few hundred recorded sightings in Iceland as they’ve been identified to sometimes drifting with ice floes or iceberg from Greenland into Iceland.
+Over the years, polar bears have had a few hundred recorded sightings in Iceland as they’ve been identified to sometimes drift with ice floes or icebergs from Greenland into Iceland.

-Even though polar bears are protected under the Icelandic legislation as they an endangered species, but in 2010 a polar bear was spotted in Thistilfjordur, northeast Iceland and also shot down by the police with reasons explained to be concerned with human safety, high costs of capturing the bear alive and returning it home, and the abundance of polar bears in eastern Greenland.
+Even though polar bears are protected under Icelandic legislation as they an endangered species, but in 2010 a polar bear was spotted in Thistilfjordur, northeast Iceland and also shot down by the police with reasons explained to be concerned with human safety, high costs of capturing the bear alive and returning it home, and the abundance of polar bears in eastern Greenland.
 Do you know what is more interesting then seeing polar bears, it is Private Volcano Eruption hike

 Polar bears species have been predicted to decline by thirty-percent by 2050, yet in July 2016, a female polar bear was shot dead in northern Iceland.
 The young bear was spotted within 500meters to an inhabited farm and was shot dead by a marksman who explained that he was in no doubt about killing the bear, as it was close to a farm where children had been playing.
 These frequent arrivals have raised questions of the habitation of polar bears in Iceland and what is happening in the polar ice caps in the northern hemisphere that is causing these bears to drift off their habitat.